 If you’re a wildlife aficionado, the Galapagos Islands can’t be beat.
 Make sure to pack a camera to capture the bizarre wildlife – just remember not to live through a lens.
 Take some time off between snorkeling expeditions to appreciate how weird and wonderful the world is.

 Finland might not come to mind when picking a December destination, but it absolutely should.
 There are over 100 ski resorts, snow-blanketed fir forests create a winter wonderland wherever you go, and rumor has it, Santa’s workshop is here.
 This country shines in the winter – and we mean that literally – the Northern Lights are visible in northern Finland (known as Finnish Lapland) for an average of 200 nights per year!

 Lapland is also home to the Sami people, the only indigenous people in Northern Europe, who are known for their rich heritage, expertise in reindeer herding, and ability to live off the land.
 The new Finnish Lapland in Winter trip allows you to experience Sami culture first-hand and explore Finland by train, snowshoe and dog-sled.
 Mush!

 Finnish people are some of the happiest and healthiest people, so give the local customs a try.
 Ice swimming is a favorite Finnish winter activity, and it’s exactly what it sounds like – immersing yourself in freezing cold water.
 This has health benefits like increasing your circulation (although maybe it’s the dash to the nearby sauna that gets your heart pumping).

 A journey to Finland wouldn’t be complete without a stop in Helsinki, the hip, stylish capital city.
 Be sure to check out Senate Square, the sea fortress of Suomenlinna and the Design Museum while you’re here.
 Helsinki also has a famously festive Christmas market where you can browse artisan goods and sip some glogi (a spiced, mulled wine) to keep your hands warm and your spirits bright.

 Ready to take an alternative winter break?
-Explore the full list of destinations.
+Check out Intrepid’s tempting top trips.

 (Image credits: Jamaica photo c/o iStock/wuviveka.
 All other images c/o Intrepid Travel.)